locallyoptimistic/LocallyOptimistic/content/post/data-warehouse-sla.md

 >
 >One of the core goals of the Data team is to empower you to make data driven decisions, both big and small.
 We are excited to see you using the data warehouse and business intelligence tool to run your area of the business, and we realize the exceptional amount of trust you have placed on us to be custodians of that data.
 As such, we would like to formalize our commitment to you.
 >
 >The Data team promises to **[services provided]** at **[expected performance level]**.
 If there are any issues you can **[problem reporting]** and we promise to resolve the problem in **[response time]**.
-However, we established **[monitoring processes]** so that if there is an issue, we will aim to find it first and **[issue communication]**.
+However, we established **[monitoring processes]** so that if there is an issue, we aim to find it first and **[issue communication]**.
+>
 >Sincerely,
+>
 >The Data team

 ### Stakeholder
-The first, and most important, question to answer is who your stakeholder is.
-You may have many stakeholders, each with different requirements.
-Most of them will be slight variations (e.g., the same promise with different KPIs).
+The first, and most important, element of the SLA is identifying stakeholder - who are you writing the letter to?
+You may have many stakeholders, each with different capabilities and use cases, which means different SLA requirements.
+Most of your stakeholder requirements will be slight variations (e.g., the same promise with different KPIs).

 However, you may also have non-business area stakeholders with very specific requirements.
 For example, your Security & Compliance team may have concerns about PCI, PII and GDPR compliance.
+Alternatively, your CEO may prioritize consistent, neutral use of metrics across the business.
 For these stakeholders you will need a very different SLA, one that takes precedence over your other stakeholder SLAs.

-For the purposes of this article I will explore a data warehouse SLA from the perspective of a business stakeholder.
+In this post I explore a data warehouse SLA from the most common perspective, that of a business stakeholder.

 ### Services provided
 At a 30,000 foot level you are providing data access.
 However, I recommend going as specific as possible when describing the data services provided.
-Greater specificity helps to align expectations on which fields are included and the definition of those fields.
+Greater specificity helps to align expectations on which fields are included and the definition of those fields (specificity also helps to frame future discussions when adding additional fields to the data warehouse).
 Definitions become increasingly important when the data is used to calculate individual performance and compensation.

 The counter point is that you don't want to go overboard - you are not providing value to the business if you spend all your time working on a data dictionary.
+You should not expect to have a detailed data dictionary early in the life of your data warehouse.
 Find the right balance between specificity and the resources available to you.

 Here are four examples of services provided with increasing specificity:
 1. Business area: "The Data team promises to provide sales data"